 SAM NEWSOME’S venture into the garage business was a success story from the start.
-His training as a pilot during the First World War came to nothing, so he built his own single-seater racing car and turned his attentions to the race track.
+He first trained as a pilot during the First World War but that came to nothing, so he built his own single-seater racing car and turned his attentions to the race track.

 Early successes led to the setting-up of a motor garage on Walsgrave Road.
 Alongside sales and servicing for the family motorist he developed a tuning workshop for racing sports cars.

 After gaining a Standard dealership in 1925, it was only a matter of time before a move to larger premises in the centre of Coventry.
 After the Hales Street showroom came a new workshop and two-storey shop window in the city’s new prestige thoroughfare, Corporation Street.

 By the mid-30s Sam Newsome had decided to concentrate on the sales and servicing for two local car makers – SS (now Jaguar) and Standard.

 In the late 50s as central redevelopment required Newsome’s land for the construction of Smithford Way, a showroom was acquired on Belgrade Square.
 The main business was moved out of town to the Highway Garage on the Coventry by-pass.